Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/content-starting.md

 ### How to Open Files?

+You can open a file by clicking/tapping on it.

+For some files
 Depending on the platform you're on, you can use different applications to open your files.
 As Slingshot relies on invoking 3rd party applications to do the job, it's entirely up to you.

 <img src="../images/content-open-file.png" alt="Opening a Word file" width="100%" />